-You use your signs and leaflets to alert visitors to the Info-Point facility.
-The visitor connects to a Wi-Fi hot-spot called 'Info-Point' (there is no password unless you choose to restrict access).
-It's the same as they would do at home or at an internet cafe.
+Your signage and leaflets alerts visitors to the Info-Point facility.
+The visitor connects to the Wi-Fi just as they would do at home or in a public building.

-Having connected to the Wi-Fi, the user opens their browser, which is directed to your home page.
-From there they can interact with whatever content you have uploaded.
+The visitor then opens their normal browser, and goes to your home page.
+From there they can interact with whatever content you have provided.
 They are only able to access what is on the Info-Point unit that they are connected to.
 They can't browse the wider internet or open emails etc.

-Once the user moves out of range, the Info-Point content will no longer be available to them, although any content you have made downloadable can be saved on their device for use later, such as leaflets, maps or outdoor trails.
+Once the user moves out of Wi-Fi range, the Info-Point content will no longer be available to them, although any content you have made downloadable can be saved on their device for use later, such as event leaflets, maps, and outdoor trails.